nhsconnect/gpconnect/pages/appointments/appointments_serviceid_configuration.md

 The organisation configuration for service ID filtering **SHALL** used by staff within a provider organisation to:

 - set up a list of services for their organisation (taken from the service(s) in DOS provided by the organisation)
-- assign services to appointment sessions/rotas or session/rota templates
+- assign services to schedules (or schedule "templates")
 - enable or disable service ID filtering for their organisation

 {% include important.html content="See [supplier switch](#supplier-switch) above for conditions when the organisation configuration is available to a provider organisation." %}

 ### Service list ###

-The organisation configuration **SHALL** include a list of services for a user to configure, and be used to perform service ID filtering.
+The organisation configuration **SHALL** include a list of services for a user to set up, that their organisation provides.

 A service in the list **SHALL** at a minimum be comprised of: